-Danielle Bregoli, The “Cash Me Outside” Girl Goes On Anti-Muslim Rant With Mom?
+Danielle Bregoli, The “Cash Me Outside” Goes On Anti-Muslim Rant With Mom?

 Danielle Bregoli, the thirteen year-old girl who became famous for coining the phrase “cash me outside, how bout dah,” on The Dr Phil Show went on an anti-Muslim rant on Instagram Live along with someone who could be her mom.

-The Sun reports that the abrasive teenager and a woman (off camera) believed to be her mom verbally attacked another teen over the phone and used her religion as an insult.
+The Sun reports that the abrasive teenager and a woman (off camera)believed to be her mom verbally attacked another teen over the phone and used her religion as an insult.

 “You f***ing Muslim” the woman in the video says.
 “Ho, ho you f***ing Muslim… go look on your f***ing Facebook page and…your father and mother with a thing around her head.
 You’re a f***ing Muslim.
 Hussain ain’t f***ing Christian – it’s a f***ing Muslim.”